kaanyinaele/alx-polly/README.md

 ## Getting Started

-To begin your security audit, you'll need to get the application running on your local machine.
+To run this security-hardened version of the application:

 ### 1. Prerequisites

 -   [Node.js](https://nodejs.org/) (v20.x or higher recommended)
 -   [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)
--   A [Supabase](https://supabase.io/) account (the project is pre-configured, but you may need your own for a clean slate).
+-   A [Supabase](https://supabase.io/) account for authentication and database services

 ### 2. Installation